mongodb/docs-meta/source/style-guide/includes/terms/o.rst

      For much more about the use of the word, see `Use the Word Only Correctly <https://www.wikihow.com/Use-the-Word-Only-Correctly>`__.

-   on-premises
-   off-premises
+   on-premises/off-premises
-     Use these terms to distinguish local computing (in which resources are located on a customer’s own site) from remote computing (in which resources are provided partially or totally through the cloud).
+     Use these terms to distinguish local computing (in which resources are located on a customer's own site) from remote computing (in which resources are provided partially or totally through the cloud).
 Always hyphenate. *Premises* is plural;
      don't use *on-premise* or *off-premise*.